 © HELLA Aglaia

 AI - trendsetter of the economy

-While the research work at SAFARI or DigiNet-PS is still in full bloom, some innovations of Intelligent Mobility are already successfully in use.
+While the research work at DigiNet-PS is still in full bloom, some innovations of Intelligent Mobility are already successfully in use.
 For example, the Berlin subsidiary of the lighting and electronics specialist "HELLA GmbH & Co.
 KGaA“ has for years been developing hardware and software which enables machines to see intelligently.
 Based on the premise of "a good view and good visibility in every situation", camera-based driver assistance systems are already in use today which record and evaluate the vehicle environment and thus take automatic interactive measures.
 “Brighter AI", a spin-off of "HELLA Inkubator", is also pursuing the same goal.
 The Berlin start-up goes one step further with its system: using innovative deep learning methods, it "calculates" poor visibility and weather conditions from the image, such as rain, fog or poor lighting.
 For example, a true-to-life daylight version of an unclear night shot is reconstructed to replace it and make the photo or video more clearly recognizable.

 The car and ride-sharing capital

 The great innovative strength of science and industry in the German capital is also reflected in the data-based free-floating car and ride sharing services.
 No less than three such systems are in use in Berlin.
 One of these is the "Free2Move" app, which allows all car sharing companies to be booked with a single click.
 Regardless of whether a car, motor scooter or bicycle is involved - a map shows which vehicle is available nearby.
 In addition, the customer can compare prices, locations and features such as the number of seats, drive technology and more.